CodSpeedHQ/action/README.md

     run: "<YOUR_COMMAND>"

     # [REQUIRED]
-    # The measurement mode to use, either: "instrumentation" or "walltime".
+    # The measurement mode to use: "simulation" (recommended), or "walltime".
     # More details on the instruments at https://docs.codspeed.io/instruments/
-    mode: "instrumentation"
+    mode: "simulation"

     # [OPTIONAL]
     # CodSpeed recommends using OpenID Connect (OIDC) for authentication.